mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 ## Questions & Answers

-If you have specific questions related to Hypertag syntax, please post them on [StackOverflow](https://stackoverflow.com/questions/ask) and tag them with, guess... the "**hypertag**" tag ;)
+If you have technical questions related to Hypertag, please post them on [StackOverflow](https://stackoverflow.com/questions/ask) and tag them with, guess... the "**hypertag**" tag ;)

+Other questions can be posted in the _Discussions_ section on Hypertag's page in GitHub.